 Fallback Calculation Chains

-Positioned within the broader Fare Rule Validation & Calculation Engines architecture, fallback chains are not emergency overrides; they are engineered degradation paths.
-They activate when schema validation fails, rule version mismatches exceed tolerance windows, or real-time vehicle position data falls outside acceptable latency bounds.
-For transit operators and revenue analysts, the objective is clear: maintain policy compliance and auditability without introducing speculative pricing or double-charging during upstream instability.
+The distinction that matters is that fallback chains are not emergency overrides — they are engineered degradation paths.
+They activate on well-defined triggers: schema validation failure, rule-version mismatch beyond a tolerance window, or real-time position data outside acceptable latency bounds.
+Each tier tags its output with a calculation_mode and a confidence_score, so downstream reconciliation can separate a fully-priced fare from a conservatively-estimated one and settle the difference later.
+For transit operators and revenue analysts, the objective is to maintain policy compliance and auditability without introducing speculative pricing or double-charging during upstream instability.

 Pipeline Routing & Event Decoupling

-Modern AFC pipelines ingest tap events, GTFS-RT trip updates, and fare policy tables into a unified calculation DAG.
-When the primary node stalls due to feed degradation or message queue backpressure, the fallback chain intercepts the event stream and applies a simplified but contractually valid computation model.
-This requires explicit pipeline routing logic that preserves event ordering while decoupling fare resolution from real-time dependency chains.
+Modern AFC pipelines ingest tap events, GTFS-RT trip updates, and fare policy tables into a unified calculation graph.
+When the primary node stalls under feed degradation or message-queue backpressure, the fallback chain intercepts the event stream and applies a simplified but contractually valid model.
+This demands explicit routing logic that preserves event ordering while decoupling fare resolution from real-time dependency chains — the consumer must never block waiting on a live feed it can no longer reach.

-When connectivity drops, the chain references cached Transfer Window Logic to apply conservative time buffers.
-This ensures riders are not penalized for system-level latency while preventing revenue leakage from overlapping journeys.
-Mobility tech devs should design the fallback DAG to consume static GTFS schedules as a baseline, applying configurable time offsets when GTFS-RT payloads exceed validation thresholds.
-The pipeline must emit explicit calculation_mode flags alongside fare amounts, enabling downstream reconciliation systems to segregate primary versus fallback transactions without manual intervention.
+When connectivity drops, the chain references cached Transfer Window Logic to apply conservative time buffers, so riders are not penalized for system-level latency while overlapping-journey revenue leakage is still prevented.
+Design the fallback graph to consume the static GTFS schedule as a baseline and apply configurable time offsets when GTFS-RT payloads exceed validation thresholds.
+The pipeline must emit an explicit calculation_mode flag alongside every fare amount, so reconciliation systems can segregate primary versus fallback transactions without manual intervention.

 import hashlib